sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 Thoroughly test your application with the new RDS MySQL instance to ensure it works as expected and all data is accessible.

-Cleanup:
+## Cleanup:

-After confirming that the migration was successful and your application is functioning properly with the RDS MySQL instance, you can terminate or decommission the EC2 instance running MariaDB, as it is no longer needed.
+After confirming that the migration was successful and your application is functioning properly with the RDS MySQL instance, you can terminate or decommission the EC2 instance running MariaDB, as it is no longer needed.And delete all the other resources you have provisioned to avoid unwanted billing.